-Description

-The main network service provided by the system.

-The networking service being offered

-The package used to offer the networking service.

-The package version.

-A summary of the package's configuration.
+Field Description Main network service The main network service provided by the system.
+Service The networking service being offered Package The package used to offer the networking service.
+Version The package version.
+Configuration summary A summary of the package's configuration.